Electron cloud design for Rydberg multi-qubit gates: Appendix C: Comparing Rydberg-dipolar and Rydberg-Fermi gates

 The implementation of Rydberg-dipolar {\it parallelized gate} \cite{Mul09} is also sensitive to the intra-component interaction.
-Using the parameters of Ref. \cite{Mul09}, in the absence of Rydberg control atom, each of target atoms would follow the dark state $\ket{D}=(\Omega_c\ket{A}-\Omega_p\ket{R})/N$ with the Rydberg population of $P_R=(\frac{\Omega_p}{\Omega_c})^2$ on each target atom.
-For the abbreviation we refer the readers to \cite{Mul09} for the scheme explanation and parameter definitions.
+Using the parameters of Ref. \cite{Mul09}, in the absence of the Rydberg control atom, each of the target atoms would follow the dark state $\ket{D}=(\Omega_c\ket{A}-\Omega_p\ket{R})/N$ with the Rydberg population of $P_R=(\frac{\Omega_p}{\Omega_c})^2$ on each target atom.
+For the abbreviation, the readers are referred to \cite{Mul09} for the scheme explanation and parameter definitions.
 With phase independent definition of fidelity, Ref.~\cite{Mul09} predicts the gate operation to be insensitive to strong intra-component interaction $V_{jk}$, see Fig.~\ref{Fig_PhaseErrorMuller}a.
-However using the parallelized gate for the implementation of the stabilizer operator \cite{Wei10} makes the operation phase sensitive.
-Applying phase dependent definition of fidelity Eq.~\ref{Eq_FidPhas}, the dipolar Rydberg gate is significantly sensitive to $V_{jk}$ as shown in Fig.~\ref{Fig_PhaseErrorMuller}b.
+However, using the parallelized gate for the implementation of the stabilizer operator \cite{Wei10} makes the operation phase-sensitive.
+Applying phase-dependent definition of fidelity Eq.~\ref{Eq_FidPhas}, the dipolar Rydberg gate is significantly sensitive to $V_{jk}$ as shown in Fig.~\ref{Fig_PhaseErrorMuller}b.
 This comparison shows the value of Rydberg-fermi gates in the implementation of quantum simulation and optimization algorithms.